 After all this, King Richard the Lionheart was finally released on February 4, 1194.

 We very much enjoyed our visit to Dürnstein, especially the hike to the ruined castle.
 The views were spectacular and I was fascinated by Richard the Lionheart’s tumultuous tale.
-As I read about his story, a movie played in mind of all the drama that must have occurred here.
+As I read about his story, a movie played in my mind of all the drama that must have occurred here.

 Dürnstein is small, but definitely worth a visit if you are ever in the Wachau region.
-The irresistible mix of historic sites, traditional architecture and breathtaking natural scenery, made Dürnstein one of our favourite places in Austria!
+The irresistible mix of historic sites, colourful architecture, and breathtaking natural scenery made Dürnstein one of our favourite places in Austria!

 Tips for Visiting Dürnstein

 Getting to Dürnstein by Boat: We visited Dürnstein while cruising the Wachau Valley from Melk to Krems.
 Dürnstein was the last stop before Krems, the final destination.
 If you decide to disembark here, you’ll have to find your own way into Krems, as the boat does not stop long enough for people to explore.

 Getting From Dürnstein to Krems: To get from Dürnstein to Krems (where we caught a train back to Vienna), we walked a short ways down a vineyard-lined road (in the direction of Krems) to a main intersection where we caught a bus into town.
 We just asked a shopkeeper for help and they told us where to catch the bus.
 The walk wasn’t long.
 You can also check this site for bus routes and information (in German but you can switch it to English).